eerikapolkky/HanyangUni_assignments/README.md

-# HanyangUni_assignments
+## This is my repository for assignments and projects for Hanyang University in South Korea.

-Subjects to study:
+# Subjects to study:
 - Numerical Analysis
-- Deep Learning (mostly in Google Colab)
+- Deep Learning
-- Design and Analysis of Algoritms
+- Design and Analysis of Algoritms (2 projects)
-- Beginner Korean
+- Beginner Korean (probably not used in here)